daisiesforamouse/website/wiki/markdown/Applied Linear Statistical Methods.md

 Why might $X$ not be invertible?
 Some examples are

 - duplicated features,
-- unit conversions / indentical measurements,
+- unit conversions / identical measurements,
 - batch effects (e.g. one feature is if a patient was given an medication $A$, and another is if a patient was given it by technician $A'$, but it was exactly $A'$ who handed out $A$).

 ### OLS as a Projection